 LÓKAL is a performing arts platform that produces and introduces contemporary performance to audiences in Iceland and connects local performance practitioners with fellow artists and presenters from abroad.
-With base funding from Icelandic Ministry of Education and Culture and the City of Reykjavík, LÓKAL programmes and organizes the Reykjavík performing arts festival SPECTACULAR – in happy partnership with Reykjavík Dance Festival.
+With base funding from Icelandic Ministry of Education and Culture and the City of Reykjavík, LÓKAL programmes and organizes the biannual Reykjavík performing arts festival SPECTACULAR – in happy partnership with Reykjavík Dance Festival.

 A!
 Performance Festival in Akureyri is an annual performance festival organised by Akureyri Art Museum, LÓKAL, Reykjavík Dance Festival and Menningarfélag Akureyrar.
 The festival aims at bringing together visual- and performing arts during a vibrant week-end at the beginning of September each year.